USGS Groundwater Information

 Groundwater pumping can reduce freshwater flow toward coastal discharge areas and cause saltwater to be drawn toward the freshwater zones of an aquifer.
 Saltwater intrusion decreases freshwater storage in aquifers, and, in extreme cases, can result in the abandonment of supply wells.

 The Floridan Aquifer System covers approximately 100,000 square miles in Florida and portions of Georgia, Alabama, Mississippi, and South Carolina.
 The Upper Floridan aquifer has become a major source of water supply along coastal Georgia, including Glynn County and the city of Brunswick.
 Saltwater was first detected in the Floridan Aquifer System in wells near the southern part of the city of Brunswick in late 1957.
 By the 1970s, a plume of groundwater with high chloride concentrations had migrated northward toward two major industrial pumping centers, and since 1965, chloride concentrations have steadily increased in the northern part of the city.
 A recent USGS study compared historical and current groundwater conditions to better understand this saltwater intrusion and to provide data water resource managers can use to inform management of local drinking water supplies.
 Learn more in the recent USGS report.

 USGS Groundwater-Related Press Releases

 The USGS Active Groundwater Level Network includes about 20,000 wells that have been measured by the USGS or USGS cooperators at least once within the past 13 months.
-The animation shows a daily snapshot of water-level statistics in the network for January 2017.
+The animation shows a daily snapshot of water-level statistics in the network for February 2017.
 Credit: USGS.
 The image is in the public domain.

 USGS Groundwater-Related Publications